amplication/docs/docs/how-to/understanding-break-the-monolith.md

 ### 3. Applying the New Architecture

-Once you are satisfied with the new design, "Break The Monolith" facilitates the creation of new microservices complete with their entities and APIs that bridge the entity relations separated across services, ensuring smooth communication and data flow.
+Once you are satisfied with the new design, "Break The Monolith" facilitates the creation of new microservices complete with their entities and APIs that bridge the entity relations separated across services, transforming foreign keys into remote IDs where necessary.

 This process ensures that your code is production-ready and supports the new microservice architecture.